-No. 14 Miami Hurricanes vs. Toledo Rockets – First Half Notes
+No. 14 Miami Hurricanes vs. Toledo Rockets – Mark Walton injury, other first half notes

 However, the Canes’ defense has shown bright spots.
 Senior defensive end Trent Harris recorded two sacks in the first half, putting pressure on Woodside.

 UM got a key stop early in the second quarter.
-The Toledo offense had marched down to the Miami one-yard line, but the Canes showed grit, stuffing the Rockets on three straight possessions to force a fourth down and a field goal.
+The Toledo offense had marched down to the Miami one-yard line, but the Canes showed grit, stuffing the Rockets on three-straight possessions to force a fourth down and a field goal.

 Leave a Reply